-Promoting your escape room can be a puzzle on its own.
+Marketing for escape rooms can be a puzzle on its own.
 One of the biggest challenges is letting players know what they’ll get from the experience without revealing too much about the room.
-Afterall, players aren’t supposed to find out what’s behind the door until their locked up.
+Afterall, players aren’t supposed to find out what’s behind the door until they’re locked up.

 So you need to be a little creative with your marketing strategy.
 Maybe you can’t disclose what’s inside the room, but you can share other cool features — such as the unique themes and storylines.

 Various free marketing channels allow you to apply your creativity.
 These channels might appear challenging, so you’ll have to think of each one as a clue.
 Once you solve them all, you’ll find success in escape room marketing.

 While we still have time on the clock, let’s look at a few escape room advertising ideas:

 A simple Google search is one of the most common ways a player will discover your escape room business.
 They’ll use search queries like “escape room near me” or “escape room [your location].”
 If you don’t make your address known online, your business won’t pop up in the search results.

 There are two ways you can make sure players know where you’re located:

 - Set-up a free listing on Google My Business

 We recommend doing both to get the best results.